-The India Branch Office of the Max Weber Stiftung (MWF Delhi) in New Delhi was established by permission of the Reserve Bank of India in 2014 to promote research with a focus on history, culture, economic and social sciences.
-The goal of the Branch Office is to help build research contacts and collaborations between Indian, German and international humanities and social science research through research projects, conferences, workshops, lectures and related forms of research activity.
-The first project of the IBO was the collaborative Transnational Research Group on Poverty Reduction and Policy for the Poor between the State and Private Actors: Education Policy in India since the Nineteenth Century, which was funded by the MWS and directed by its German Historical Institute London (GHIL).
+The India Branch Office of the Max Weber Stiftung in New Delhi was established by permission of the Reserve Bank of India in 2014 to promote research with a focus on history, culture, economic and social sciences.
+The goal of the Branch Office is to help build research contacts and collaborations between Indian, German and international humanities and social science research through research projects, workshops, lectures and related forms of research activity.
+The first project of the IBO was the collaborative Transnational Research Group on Poverty Reduction and Policy for the Poor between the State and Private Actors: Education Policy in India since the Nineteenth Century, which was funded by the MWS.

 The IBO staff include the Head of Office, locally employed administrative and research staff, and other project staff.